omarraf/linked-list/README.md

-implementing doubly and singly linked lists and some functions
+implementing doubly/singly linked lists and some functions